sk97045/booknotes/system-design/system-design-interview/chapter05 - Design a Rate Limiter/README.md

 How it works, assuming 2 requests per second are allowed:
 ![middleware-rate-limiter-example](images/middleware-rate-limiter-example.png)

+iii.
 In cloud microservices, rate limiting is usually implemented in the API Gateway.
 This service supports rate limiting, ssl termination, authentication, IP whitelisting, serving static content, etc.

 So where should the rate limiter be implemented?
 On the server-side or in the API gateway?